 The Company recognizes revenue from the sale of fuel and nonfuel products and services at the time delivery has occurred and services have been performed.
-The estimated cost to the Company of the redemption by customers of loyalty program points is recorded as a discount against gross sales in determining net sales presented in the consolidated income statement.
+The estimated cost to the Company of the redemption by customers of loyalty program points is recorded as a discount against gross sales in determining net sales presented in the consolidated comprehensive income statements.